Ram pressure stripping in the EAGLE simulation: Toy Model Deviations from the Simulation

 Enhanced AGN activity has also been observed in ram pressure stripped galaxies \citep{peluso}, but we do not find this in our sample.
 This may be because EAGLE is unable to resolve the scales relevant to supermassive black hole feeding and employs simple prescriptions for their accretion.
 Other simulations suggest that ram pressure can enhance accretion onto the central supermassive black hole \citep{romulusAGN, akerman}.

 While we find evidence that stellar feedback significantly enhances the stripping rate of gas from galaxies in EAGLE, we find an overall suppression of the stripping rate in the simulation relative to the toy model that increases with ram pressure.
 As noted above, for gas that is initially ionized but becomes neutral, this can be explained by the fact that the gas is cooling and thus becomes more compact and difficult to strip.
-This can be seen in the center column of Figure \ref{fig10}, which shows that this type of gas increases in surface mass density during each timestep at all distances from the galaxy center, an effect not present in the simplified toy model.
+This can be seen in the center column of Figure \ref{fig10}, which shows that this type of gas increases in surface mass density between each two simulation outputs at all distances from the galaxy center, an effect not present in the simplified toy model.
 We note that the increase in gas surface density appears to be larger at higher ram pressures, as can be seen in the three bins of increasing ram pressure shown in Figure \ref{fig10}.

-However, the toy model also predicts gas mass surface densities that are too low for neutral and ionized gas that do not transition to the other state over the length of a timestep.
+However, the toy model also predicts gas mass surface densities that are too low for neutral and ionized gas that do not transition to the other state by the subsequent simulation output.
 Figure \ref{fig10} indicates that these types of gas become excessively diffuse in the toy model.
-This suggests that some confining force may be acting on the gas that is not present in the simplified toy model.
-We argue that at least some of this effect may be caused by the deflection of the ICM around the galaxy, creating an inwards force and decreasing the total momentum transferred to the galaxy gas in the ram pressure direction.
-This would simultaneously make the gas more compact perpendicular to the ram pressure direction and thus more difficult to strip, and also decrease the force experienced in the initial direction of the ICM flow, which we designate as the ram pressure direction.
-We demonstrate the deflection of the ICM gas in Figure \ref{fig11}, where we show the change in velocity of passing ICM gas particles parallel and perpendicular to the ram pressure direction.
+This suggests that some confining force that is not present in the simplified toy model acts on the gas.
+We suggest that this effect may be caused by the deflection of the ICM around the galaxy, creating an inwards force and decreasing the total momentum transferred to the galaxy gas in the ram pressure direction.
+We demonstrate the deflection of the ICM gas around an example galaxy in Figure \ref{fig11}.